-- Potential effects on significant landscape values and landforms in the vicinity of the project, especially national parks, state parks or other reserves and areas identified for their landscape values, such as within South Gippsland and LaTrobe Shire planning schemes. - Potential for nearby residents or communities to experience significant effects to visual amenity from project infrastructure.
+- Potential effects on significant landscape values and landforms in the vicinity of the project, especially national parks, state parks or other reserves and areas identified for their landscape values, such as within South Gippsland and LaTrobe Shire planning schemes and cultural landscapes that may have tangible or intangible cultural values. - Potential for nearby residents or communities to experience significant effects to visual amenity from project infrastructure.

-- Characterise the landscape character, features and values of the project area and its environs. - Identify public and private view sheds to and from the project and characterise visual values of the area, including dark skies. - Identify viewsheds in which the project site is visible, including from nearby residences (where permitted), public lookouts, tourist attractions, roads and key vantage points. - Identify existing built features within the landscape and their contribution to the existing landscape and visual setting relevant to the project.
+- Characterise the landscape character, features and values of the project area and its environs. - Identify public and private view sheds to and from the project and characterise visual values of the area, including dark skies.

+- Identify viewsheds in which the project site is visible, including from nearby residences (where permitted), public lookouts, tourist attractions, roads and key vantage points. - Identify existing built features within the landscape and their contribution to the existing landscape and visual setting relevant to the project.